fspadmin/FSP-Website/sites/all/modules/ckeditor/README.txt

                ckeditor.js
                ...

-   3. Grant "allow CKFinder file uploads" permission in "Administer > User Management > Permissions"
+   3. Grant the "allow CKFinder file uploads" permission in "Administer > User Management > Permissions"
-      Note: if you don't see such permission then it means that CKEditor didn't find CKFinder and you have probably uploaded CKFinder into wrong directory.
+      Note: if you do not see this permission, it means that CKEditor did not find CKFinder and you have probably uploaded CKFinder into a wrong directory.
-   4. Open CKFinder configuration file (sites/all/modules/ckeditor/ckfinder/config.php) and do the following:
+   4. Open the CKFinder configuration file (sites/all/modules/ckeditor/ckfinder/config.php) and do the following:

       I) remove the CheckAuthentication() function:
-        (don't worry, this function is defined in filemanager.config.php, see below)
+        (do not worry, this function is defined in filemanager.config.php, see below)

         function CheckAuthentication()       <- remove it
         {                                    <- remove it